fosslight/hub-guide-en/learn/2_fosslight_report.md

 ### 3rd Party Sheet
 {: .specific-title}
 - If the project includes software provided by a 3rd party, obtain the OSS Checklist from the 3rd party to identify what Open Sources are used.
-(Reference: [3rd Party OSS Checklist](https://raw.githubusercontent.com/fosslight/fosslight/develop/src/main/resources/static/sample/LGE-OSS-Checklist-for-3rdParty_Eng_2.0.xlsx))
 - The identified Open Source information is registered in the [3rd Party](../menu/5_third-party.md) menu of FOSSLight Hub and is collected in the Project > Identification > [3rd Party tab](../tutorial/1_project/2_Identification/1_3rd_Party_Tab.md).
 - When the FOSSLight Report is exported from FOSSLight Hub > Project > Identification, the information registered in the 3rd Party tab is automatically filled in the "3rd party" sheet.
 Therefore, do not manually fill in the "3rd party" sheet.
 ![3rd_Party](./images/3rd_party.png)